provider image

 Search is powered by a third party.
 By clicking a topic in the advertisement above, you agree that you will visit a landing page with search results generated by a third party, and that your personal identifiers and engagement on this page and the landing page may be shared with such third party.
 GoodRx may receive compensation in relation to your search.

-Prostate screening is done with a blood test, called a prostate-specific antigen (PSA) test.
-This test can tell how much PSA is in your blood.
-PSA is a substance your prostate makes.
+A prostate-specific antigen (PSA) test is a blood test that shows how much PSA is in your blood.
+PSA is a protein your prostate makes.

 PSA can be higher in people with prostate cancer.
-PSA can also be high in other situations:
+But other medical conditions can also raise your PSA level, like:

-The U.S. Preventive Services Task Force no longer recommends a DRE as a screening test for prostate cancer.
-Providers sometimes still use it as a follow-up to PSA testing, especially if your PSA levels are “borderline” (meaning they’re only a little bit higher than normal).
+The U.S. Preventive Services Task Force (USPSTF) doesn’t recommend a DRE as a screening test for prostate cancer.
+But your healthcare team may recommend a DRE after PSA testing, especially if your PSA levels are “borderline” (meaning they’re only a little bit higher than normal).

-Your provider might also suggest a DRE to look for other problems, especially if you’re having prostate-related symptoms.
+A healthcare professional might also suggest a DRE to look for an enlarged prostate, especially if you’re having prostate-related symptoms.

 What are the pros and cons of prostate cancer screening?